PowerShell/Community-Blog/README.md

 There are several ways you can interact, depending on your needs and levels of enthusiasm.

-1. The entry level, so to speak, is to read the blog and enjoy the content.
+1. The entry-level, so to speak, is to read the blog and enjoy the content.
-You can come [here directly](https://devblogs.microsoft.com/powershell-community) or use a blog aggrigation mechanismn to view the content.
+You can come [here directly](https://devblogs.microsoft.com/powershell-community) or use a blog aggregation  mechanism to view the content.
 Over time, we hope and expect the major search engines to index these posts, making it easy for IT Pros to find and use the information contained.

 2. You can also comment on any of blog posts.